Johnny Mnemonic (pinball)

 Johnny Mnemonic is a pinball machine designed by George Gomez and released by Williams Electronic Games, Inc in August 1995.
-Based on the 1995 film of the same name, itself an adaptation of William Gibson's cyberpunk short story, the game introduces innovative mechanics including a player-controlled magnetic glove and a Cyber Matrix ball lock system.
+Based on the 1995 film of the same name, itself an adaptation of William Gibson's cyberpunk short story, the game introduces innovative mechanics, including a player-controlled magnetic glove and a Cyber Matrix ball lock system.
 Though overshadowed by the film's commercial struggles, the pinball machine has gained recognition for its fast-paced gameplay and unique features.

 Description

 Johnny Mnemonic was developed by Williams Electronic Games, Inc., with George Gomez as the lead designer and John Youssi contributing the artwork.
 Drawing inspiration from Gibson's short story, Gomez also incorporated film elements, such as the magnetic glove used to manipulate the pinball.
 Released in tandem with the movie, the game's sales suffered due to the film's poor box office performance.
 Over time, however, it has been celebrated as an underrated gem in the pinball community.

-George Gomez in retrospect said he should have made the glove move twice as fast.
+George Gomez, in retrospect, said he should have made the glove move twice as fast.

 Gameplay

 Johnny Mnemonic is a four-player pinball machine where players complete various objectives and modes.
 The playfield features standard components—flippers, bumpers, and ramps—augmented by distinctive elements like the Cyber Matrix ball lock system and a magnetic hand assembly.

 The Cyber Matrix is a nine-slot grid, with each slot offering a random award that changes per game.
 Players use the magnetic hand, controlled by the flipper buttons, to pick up the ball and deposit it into a chosen slot.
 The game includes a "Power Down" wizard mode, where players manage four balls as the machine simulates a shutdown, reminiscent of The Shadow.
-A "Midnight Madness" mode triggers at midnight based on the machine’s clock, delivering a unique play experience.
+A "Midnight Madness" mode triggers at midnight based on the machine's clock, delivering a unique play experience.

-An interactive Dot Matrix Display features a "pacman-like" creature that players control with the flipper buttons, blending video game elements into the pinball experience.
+An interactive Dot Matrix Display features a "Pac-Man-like" creature that players control with the flipper buttons, blending video game elements into the pinball experience.